-The following amendment has been issued and is effective for financial years beginning on or after January 1, 2024.
-Other amendments that are not expected to have a material impact to the Company have been excluded.
-The Company does not anticipate that the adoption of this amendment will have a material impact on its financial statements.
+The following revision to IFRS Accounting Standards has been issued and is effective for financial years beginning on or after January 1, 2027.
+Other changes or amendments that are not expected to have a material impact to the Company have been excluded.
+The Company is currently assessing the impact of this accounting policy change on its Consolidated Financial Statements.